theobald-software/kb.theobald-software.github.io/content/_xtract-universal/xu-how-to-hana-dwc-integration.md

 1. Xtract Universal loads SAP data to the cloud storage.
 2. SAP DWC reads that data from the cloud storage.

-### Comparing Xtract Universal with SAP DWC native SAP Connectors

-stay tuned, to be updated soon..